Calvin ball’s record on:

-As a former educator, County Executive Ball appreciates the critical role Howard Community College (HCC) plays in the lives of children and adults in Howard County.
+As a former educator, County Executive Ball appreciates the critical role Howard Community College plays in the lives of Howard County learners.
 To ensure the continued growth and success of this world-class institution, County Executive Ball has provided more than $43 million in combined local and state funding for a new mathematics and athletic complex on the HCC campus.
 Additionally, he provided $36.5 million for more full-time faculty and staff positions.
 County Executive Ball has advocated for bargaining authority for community college faculty and staff, so that educators have greater control over their working conditions, especially in the recovery from the COVID-19 pandemic.

 Bolstering Mental and Behavioral Health Services

-For children to succeed, they need more than just an exceptional K-12 public school system.
+For children to succeed, they need more than an exceptional K-12 public school system.
 Ensuring wrap-around services that focus on mental and behavioral health is part of making sure every Howard County child reaches their full potential.
-As part of his commitment to youth in the county, County Executive Ball has consistently provided funding for HoCo S.T.R.I.V.E.S, a multi-faceted strategy focused on increasing access for youth.
+As part of his commitment to youth, County Executive Ball has consistently provided funding for HoCo S.T.R.I.V.E.S, a multi-faceted strategy focused on increasing access for youth.
 In his most recent budget, County Executive Ball included $750,000 to expand support for mental and behavioral health, particularly in more vulnerable communities.

 Ensuring the Solvency of the Health and Dental Fund